-Figure 0.9Figure 0.8Figure 0.4Complete Ishikawa Diagram Related to the Managerial Challenges for Users of Collaborative Project Delivery Methods
+Figure 14 Complete Ishikawa Diagram Related to the Managerial Challenges for Users of Collaborative Project Delivery Methods

 Chapter 5: Conclusion and Recommendations

 This research examined the barriers and challenges faced by adopters of collaborative project delivery methods, namely IPD and Progressive Design Build.
 This was achieved by conducting semi-structured interviews with multiple stakeholders located at two different projects.
 The interviews were recorded and transcribed.
 Following transcription, the data was further cleaned and analyzed using NVivo software to develop themes which provided a means of insight into difficulties faced by current adopters of collaborative project delivery methods in construction.